YutaroOkn2025/ConCafe-Concept-Cooccurrence-Dataset/README.md

 <br>
 【concept_frequency_with_english_labels.txt】
 <br>
-This dataset contains concept-level statistics derived from Japanese concept cafe data.
+&nbsp;&nbsp;&nbsp;This dataset contains concept-level statistics derived from Japanese concept cafe data.
 Each row represents an individual concept used by concept cafes.
 The dataset includes the original Japanese concept label, the number of concept cafes adopting each concept, and the corresponding English label used in the manuscript.
 <br>
 &nbsp;&nbsp;&nbsp;・concept：Original Japanese concept label extracted from concept cafe descriptions
 <br>